Wunmi Mosaku Slams BBC Over Racist Slur Broadcast at Baftas

-Actress Wunmi Mosaku has spoken out against the BBC’s decision to broadcast a racial slur that was involuntarily shouted at the Bafta awards last month, saying the corporation’s handling of the incident left her unable to sleep and moved her to tears.
+Actress Wunmi Mosaku has blasted the BBC for airing a racial slur shouted at last month’s Bafta Awards, revealing the broadcaster’s decision left her unable to sleep and in tears.

-“I have no hard feelings towards John Davidson at all,” she said.
+Speaking on the red carpet at the Actor Awards in Los Angeles, the Sinners star made it clear she holds no grudge against John Davidson, the man who shouted the slur involuntarily due to his Tourette’s.
+“I have no hard feelings towards John Davidson at all,” Mosaku said.
 “He has a condition.
 I feel like Bafta has a lot of lessons to learn.”

-However, it was the BBC’s subsequent decision to leave the moment in its broadcast that Mosaku said had the most lasting impact on her.
-“That’s the bit that really kind of kept me awake at night and brought tears to my eyes,” she said.
+Mosaku slammed the BBC for leaving the moment in the live broadcast.
+“That’s the bit that really kind of kept me awake at night and brought tears to my eyes,” she told Entertainment Tonight.
 “I was like, you really chose to keep that in?
 I can’t understand it, and I’m not sure if I can forgive it.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.